 On May 22, members of the Vienna-based International Press Institute (IPI)’s Executive Board called on Erdoğan and his supporters in the ruling Justice and Development Party (AKP) to “immediately halt a disingenuous campaign of vilification against the Doğan Media Group and its daily newspaper Hürriyet.”

+By doing so, Erdoğan was putting himself at risk of a defamation lawsuit if the Doğan Media Group decided to contact a defamation lawyer to act upon Erdoğan’s slander.
 This is not the first time that Erdoğan has targeted the New York Times.
 He had also slammed the U.S. daily for a September 2014 story claiming that Turkey is one of the biggest sources of recruits for the Islamic State of Iraq and the Levant (ISIL).

 Read the New York Times Editorial:

 With two weeks to go before a crucial parliamentary election in Turkey, tensions are rising and some critics of President Recep Tayyip Erdogan fear a new crackdown is starting to ensure that his Justice and Development Party wins.
 That kind of brute manipulation of the political process would be a serious mistake, further weakening the country’s battered democracy and tainting whatever victory might emerge.

 After more than a decade of amassing power as Turkey’s leader, Mr. Erdogan could be on the verge of realizing his dream of changing the Constitution to make the president, rather than the prime minister, the leading political authority.
 His party, known as A.K.P., would have to win 330 seats in Parliament on June 7 – a three-fifths majority – to take a proposed constitutional change to a referendum.